Go Back Email Link

 • Bake for 12 minutes.

-• These pihikete (biscuits) will keep well for 7 days in a sealed container in the fridge or in a cooled cupboard.
+• These pihikete (biscuits) will keep well for 7 days in a sealed container in the fridge or in a cool cupboard.

-• You can keep them plain but I prefer to torch them because it is more fun and it helps the meringue hold its shape for a bit longer.
+• You can keep the meringue plain but I prefer to torch it because it is more fun and it helps the meringue hold its shape for a bit longer.

 Sprinkle with rōpere tauraki-tio (freeze-dried strawberries) if you want to.